JotaCeR/copywrite-challenge/api/README.md

 $ npm start
 ```

-If you are using *node package manager* otherway you need to run the command for your proper package manager.
+If you are using *node package manager* otherwise you need to run the proper command for your own package manager.

 Once done, you are ready to work with this server!
 Running on **http://localhost:3001/**